- Places to Explore

 CN Tower Review

 The tallest freestanding tower in the Western Hemisphere, this landmark stretches 1,815 feet and 5 inches high and marks Toronto with its distinctive silhouette.
 The CN Tower is tall for a reason: prior to the opening of this telecommunications tower in 1976, so many tall buildings had been built over the previous decades that lower radio and TV transmission towers had trouble broadcasting.
-The C$63 million building weighs 130,000 tons and contains enough concrete to build a curb along Highway 401 from Toronto to Kingston, some 262 km (162 mi) to the east.
+The C$63 million building weighs 130,000 tons and contains enough concrete to build a curb along Highway 401 from Toronto to Kingston, some 262 km (162 miles) to the east.
 It's worth a visit if the weather is clear, despite the steep fee.
 Six glass-front elevators zoom up the outside of the tower at 20 feet per second, and the ride takes less than a minute—a rate of ascent similar to that of a jet taking off.
-Each elevator has one floor-to-ceiling glass wall—three opaque walls make the trip easier on anyone prone to vertigo—and at least one now has glass floor panels.
+Each elevator has one floor-to-ceiling glass wall—three opaque walls make the trip easier on anyone prone to vertigo—and all have glass floor panels for the dizzying thrill of watching the earth disappear before your eyes.

 On the ground level, the Marketplace at the Tower has 12,500 square feet of shopping space with quality Canadian travel items and souvenirs, along with a shop selling Inuit art.
 There's also the Fresh Market Cafe, with seating for 300; the Maple Leaf Cinema, which screens the 20-minute documentary The Height of Excellence, about the building of the Tower; and the Themed Arcade, with the latest in virtual-game experiences and the Himalamazon motion picture ride based loosely on the Himalayan and Amazon regions.
 Peak visiting hours are 11 to 4; you may wish to work around them, particularly on weekends.
 Ticket packages get more expensive with more attractions included.